 Now a few words on the aku (skipjack tuna).
 One thing is for sure: aku are found in much shallower waters during the day and make deep dives at night.
 They spend nearly half their day in the top 20 meters (66 feet) of the ocean.
 However, there is no conclusion on their association pattern to a FAD.

 Most tuna, during their nightly excursions from a particular FAD, were found to travel in a circular direction off the FAD on a track ranging from a few miles to over 30 miles.
 The distance of a track from the FAD ranged from four-and-a-half to seven-plus miles away.
 This is an average range of 5.5 nautical miles.
 Therefore, no two FADs should be closer than 11 nautical miles to each other to reduce competition between the FADs.
-Some FADs are closer to each other than they should be, but it is an important consideration to site placement.
+Some FADs are closer to each other than they should be.

 The FADs were put out as fishing aids for any and all fishermen to use.
 They do not belong to any group of fishermen, nor are they restricted to the fishermen of the community they are set outside of.
 FADs work great when the fish run comes through, but they do not guarantee there will be fish all the time.